conneroisu/Auto-GPT-Obsidian/README.md

 </details>

 ## Introduction
 This plugin for [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) allows for robust interactions with Obsidian Markdown Elements/Sytax.
-Also, this plugin povides toolings for [Auto-GPT Agents](https://github.com/Significant-Gravitas/Auto-GPT) to create flashcards and featured notes programmatically.
+Also, this plugin provides toolings for [Auto-GPT Agents](https://github.com/Significant-Gravitas/Auto-GPT) to create flashcards and featured notes programmatically.
 Additionally, povides various interfaces of the corresponding data elements from notes.

+While [Obsidian](https://obsidian.md) has a multitude of plugin which change it's behavior within the context of markdown notes.